fedepaol/fedepaol.github.io/source/_posts/2016-04-20-happines-is-relative.markdown

 Finally, the dependency lists are cached, but those cached elements are invalidated whenever a `requestLayout()` happens.
 This, together with the fact that `requestLayout()` goes up to the root and is called on all the children is another reason for not having deep view hierarchy especially with RelativeLayouts.

-### Alternatives
+### Optimizing RelativeLayout

-First of all, remember that you don't always need one.
-If you are in the early stage of the deployement or under time constraints and you prefer the simplicity of use of `RelativeLayout` against performance then use it, **just be aware of the implications**.
+First of all, remember that you don't always need to.
+If you are in the early stage of the development or under strict time constraints and you prefer the simplicity of use of `RelativeLayout` against performance then use it, **just be aware of the implications**.
 This small piece of technical debt might come back in the future to claim its price.

 **Measure twice and cut once** (but remember to do that from time to time).
 Hierarchy Viewer is a convenient way to understand if your hierarchy is too complex and to see at glance what's costing too much: